tony-azevedo/Symphony-UI/ReadMe.txt

-See Overview.txt in the Documentation folder to get started with Symphony.
+See the [project wiki](https://github.com/Symphony-DAS/Symphony/wiki) to get started with Symphony.

 ****************************************************************************